anime-dl/anime-downloader/docs/usage/config.rst

-It lists all options in the config, and lets you change their values by entering them.
+This lists all options in the config, and lets you change their values by entering them.
-If you select 1 (one) then it will bring all the sub-keys for that selected choice
+If you select 1 (one) then it will bring all the sub-keys for that selected choice.
 .. code::
     +--------+------------------------------------+
     |     16 | url                                |